#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 When they name something that isn't lower than the previous thing, they're out.
 A point is received for each item correctly named.

-you have to give an amount you can do.
-Or is it just live in the moment?
+no time okay no time but you know but you have to name you have to give an amount you're can you can do Or is it just live in the moment?
 It's as far through as you can get.
+Okay.

 And then there'll be nowhere else to go.
 So we're doing it on our own.